pohchaichon/SemBench/README.md

 We understand that every system is under rapid development, which is why we maintain an [online leaderboard](https://sembench.ngrok.io/).
 We encourage you to submit your system's results and participate in the benchmark.
 Please reach out to discuss how to contribute your results to the leaderboard.

+## To Users: SemBench — A Simple, Ready-to-Use Benchmark

+We understand that downloading datasets, generating databases, and setting up environments can be tedious—especially in the systems area, where each system often requires a unique setup.
+SemBench automates all of these steps for you!
+It automatically downloads datasets and generates multi-modal databases.
+Setting up environments for SemBench and four supported systems (LOTUS, Palimpzest, ThalamusDB, and BigQuery) takes just one script.

+So, enjoy using SemBench!
+We believe a good benchmark should minimize user effort—and SemBench is designed exactly for that.

 ## Materials
 - [Online Leaderboard](https://sembench.ngrok.io/)
 - [Multi-Modal Datasets](https://drive.google.com/drive/folders/1pqf8DKFai16MR80Z7pcls5FgBbom-IJt?usp=sharing)